Quick start guide for Yoast SEO for Shopify

 Cornerstone content is the most important content on your site.
 For example, a product you always have in stock or a product that sells the most in your store can be your cornerstone.
 If you mark a product, a page, a blog, or a collection as cornerstone content in Yoast SEO, the SEO analysis will be stricter.
 This is because cornerstone content is the one you typically want to rank highest and should, therefore, be the best.

 For example, we check if your content is long enough.
 That means we expect a cornerstone product page to have at least 400 words.
-We’ll also be stricter with some of the keyphrase checks.
+We’re stricter with some of the keyphrase checks.
 We want to ensure you use the keyphrase often enough and in the right places.

 The Yoast SEO analysis for other content types

-For collections, the SEO and readability analysis at the same as the analysis for product pages.
+For Collections, the SEO and Readability analysis is the same as the analysis for product pages.

 How your pages will look on the SERPs and social media